slateci/slate-catalog/incubator/jupyter-notebook/jupyter-notebook/README.md

 	Submitting job(s).
 	1 job(s) submitted to cluster 1.

-A successful run will genearate a job.out file that has the "Hello World" inside.
+A successful run will genearate a job.out file that has the text "Hello World" inside.

 ##### SSH Access Test
 If you have deployed an instance of the application with SSH enabled, you should be able to ssh into it using the username you chose in the application configuration file.
 To get the IP address and port number for SSH, run the below command: